MinesoftCC/CCash/README.md

 :sparkles:implemented:

 ```
-* Leaderboard, this just basically continually calls uranked and aranked
+* Leaderboard, this just basically continually calls uranked and aranked            [found at https://github.com/MinesoftCC/CCServices/tree/main/Leaderboard]
-* ATM for exchanging a chosen resource like diamonds or netherite and bank currency
+* ATM for exchanging a chosen resource like diamonds or netherite and bank currency [found at https://github.com/MinesoftCC/CCServices/tree/main/ATM]
-* Market, Jolly is working on implementing a market, https://github.com/STBoyden/market-api
+* Market, Jolly is working on implementing a market                                 [found in https://github.com/MinesoftCC/market-api]
 ```

 :construction: just ideas: